Amit Kumar: 1990s to present

 Kumar sang songs for Raju Chacha, Apna Sapna Money Money (2006), Kandahar (2010), Dulha Mil Gaya, Himmatwala (2013).

 Television career

 In the late 1980s, Kumar performed voice work on Doordarshan TV serials such as Chunauti and Campus.
 He also did songs for the television film Janam, and sang the title tracks for the Hindi-dubbed version of Disney's animated series Duck Tales and Bob the Builder.

 Kumar was one of the judges in the singing reality show K for Kishore, where singers tried to recreate the atmosphere of his father's songs.
 He was the main judge of the Zee Bangla singing competition Sa Re Ga Ma Pa.
 He provided the voice of character Guru in animated series Guru Aur Bhole which aired on Sony Yay.
-The character was were inspired from Kishore Kumar's character from the film Padosan.
+The character was inspired from Kishore Kumar's character from the film Padosan.

 Acting career

 Amit Kumar acted in several films directed by and starring his father, which were Door Gagan Ki Chhaon Mein (1964), Door Ka Raahi (1971), Badhti Ka Naam Dadhi (1974), Shabhash Daddy (1979) and Chalti Ka Naam Zindagi (1982).
 In 1989, he made his last film appearance in his father's incomplete film Mamta Ki Chhaon Mein, which starred himself, his stepmother Leena Chandavarkar and Rajesh Khanna.
 After his father's death in 1987, he took over as director and completed the film for release in 1989.

 In his long career in film he acted in a Bengali film namely "Gayak".
 In this film the name of his character was Amit and it was of a struggling singer.
 He sang a number of songs for this film under the direction of Rabin Banerjee.
 This was the only Bengali film in his career where he acted and sang as a playback singer, for his own reel life for that same film.
 Besides he had a great role of playback singer in Bengali film industry and in this field he is really successful for over a few decades.